Get in touch

 • Building an ill conceived reservoir, with no realistic chance of it ever being filled, and the danger of areas being flooded, is not the answer to leaking pipes.
 Fixthe pipes, erradicate all leaks, and then do a feasibility check

-Marius Malan asked 6 months ago
+Marius Malan asked about 1 year ago

 Hello Marius, thank you for your comment.
 We completely agree that fixing leaks is essential, which is why our regional plan sets out how water companies do just that to reduce demand for water across the south east.
 At the same time, we need to provide new sources of water to supply a growing population and combat some of the effects of climate change, which is why our plan sets out a number of new reservoirs, including the Havant Thicket reservoir in Hampshire and the South East Strategic Reservoir Option (SESRO) in Oxfordshire.
 If you'd like to know more about a particular reservoir we've proposed, do let me know and I'd be happy to point you in the direction of more detail on what we're planning and the reasons behind this.